edis0n-zhang/personal-website/content/Experiences/Resume.md

 # Experience
 ---

 **Engineer Co-Op** at *Wolfspeed*  \
 September 2023 – Present

-- Developing SQL stored procedure documentation generator application using a Python based SQL Parser
+- Developed SQL stored procedure documentation generator application using a Python based SQL Parser
 - Assisting in ETL process for Oracle SQL database migration for internal app back-end by proofreading queries

 **Engineer Intern** at *Wolfspeed* \